When is it time to redesign packaging?

 When considering consumer packaging preferences, design elements carry weight in purchase decisions.
 Consumers will often ignore a higher price tag if a product is “counter worthy”.
 “Counter worthy” meaning that a consumer would be more likely to leave the product on their counter as a kind of showcase or as part of the kitchen décor.
 That consumer is then more likely to use the product often and develop a relationship with it.

 Another factor that comes into play “at the shelf” is functionality.
 We all want packaging and products that do what they’re supposed to do, and today the possibilities of what you can do with the design of package are endless.
 However, if it does not function properly, the consumer is more likely to move on to a competitor.
 On the flip side, if your packaging offers some kind of added benefit that others don’t, you’re already one step ahead.
 Some of the simplest examples of added benefits would be resealable packages or a ketchup bottle with the cap on the bottom.

-I’ve included some images of packaging that have been recently released in to the market place that lend me inspiration and are also Beautiful, Functional and Responsible.
-Enjoy!
+I’ve included some images of packaging released into the market place that inspire me and are beautiful, functional, and responsible.

 *Consumer Buying Habits Study, Point-of-Purchase Advertising International and Meyers Research Center

 *** The Economics of Ecosystems and Biodiversity (TEEB) project